Clerkships

 Our elective clerkship provides intense exposure to the specialty.

-Your advanced four week rotation will take place at either the University of Minnesota Medical Center or the Minneapolis VA Medical Center.
-Both sites will expose you to operative and non-operative management of all major urologic diseases, including:
+Your advanced four week rotation will take place at the University of Minnesota Medical Center and M Health Fairview Southdale Hospital.
+Participants will also spend one day at the Minneapolis VA Hospital.
+These sites will expose you to operative and non-operative management of all major urologic diseases, including:

 • Oncology